pjaew94/Carney-Assessment-Steps-2-and-3-Jae-Park/README.md

 4\.
 Made a button, when clicked, sorts the member list by highest subscription price to lowest subscription price.<br/>

 &emsp;4\.a) This was possible to do with the member's subscription_id, but I chose to sort by price itself.
-Reasoning is that maybe in a real world scenerio, new subscription plans and their prices wouldn't increase/decrease in respect to it's ID.<br/>
+Reasoning is that maybe in a real world scenerio, new subscription &emsp;plans and their prices wouldn't increase/decrease in respect to it's ID.<br/>

 5\.
 Created function to calculate the average of all members subscription prices.<br/>